-The students will still have the opportunity to remain in contact with parents and to access social media through their laptops and, should they wish to ring their parents, they will be able to use the House phone.
+The students will still have the opportunity to remain in contact with parents or quardians through their laptops and, should they wish to ring their parents or guardians outside of the times when they have access to their phones, they will be able to use the House phone.

-Upper School:
+Upper School

-Upper School students may have their mobile devices at all times, however, they must be switched off in lessons and study lessons and during Academic time in the evenings.
-The same applies to the Temple Reading Room (TRR).
-Should you be found to be using your mobile phone in the TRR during Academic time, you will be sent back to house for the remainder of the evening.
+Upper School students may have their mobile devices at all times, however, they must be switched off in lessons and study periods and during Academic time in the evenings.
+Mobile devices may not be used at any time in the Temple Reading Room (TRR).
+They must also be visible when walking around campus.

-Middle School:
+Middle School